 Add a tsp of grated fresh ginger

-In a pan cook the washed dar with the turmeric, salt, water and butter.
+In a pan, cook the washed dal with the turmeric, salt, water and butter.

 This should take an hour.
-Do not over cook or turn into a mush.
+Avoid overcooking or turning into mush.

 Add the kokum for the last 15 minutes.
-This allows the dry kokum to rejuvenate and burst with its flavours.
+This allows the dried kokum to rejuvenate and burst with its flavors.

-In a fry pan heat the coconut oil and add the onions, lightly saute and add in order so it cooks well and does not burn.
-Loosen it with the coconut water and pour over the cooked dar stirring it in.
+In a fry pan, heat the coconut oil and add the onions.
+Lightly saute` and continue to add all the other ingredients listed, in order, so it cooks well and does not burn.
+Loosen it with the coconut water and pour it over the cooked dar, stirring it in.

 The finished dish should be moist but not watery.

-Serve either warm naan, sri lankan roti, paratha and pappadum.
+Serve with either warm naan, Sri Lankan roti, paratha or pappadum.

-Kokum is a dry fruit and is tart, for best results it needs to be soaked in hot water for 15 minutes before adding.
-To avoid this step I like to add it to the boiling pot of lentils toward the end.
+Kokum is a dried fruit and is tart.
+For best results, it needs to be soaked in hot water for 15 minutes before adding To avoid this step, I like to add it to the boiling pot of lentils toward the end.

-The best substitutes to kokum are a tsp of tamarind pulp or freshly squeezed juice of a lemon.
-The tamarind will make the colour darker and brown, while the lemon juice will keep the bright golden yellow.
+The best substitutes for kokum are a tsp of tamarind pulp or the freshly squeezed juice of a lemon.
+The tamarind will make the colour darker and browner, while the lemon juice will keep it bright golden yellow.

 The pandan leaf is hard to touch and you need just a few pieces to add.
 It has an aroma of raw rice and is easily found in South Asian stores.